Can You Break A Hip And Not Know It? | Silent Danger Revealed

 Even if classic severe pain is absent, other subtle symptoms might hint at a broken hip:

-These signs require prompt attention because ignoring them can lead to worsening damage and complicate surgical repair later on.
+These signs require prompt attention because ignoring them can lead to worsening damage and complicate treatment later on.

 Pain Perception Variability Explains Why Some Don’t Feel It

-Pain perception varies widely between individuals based on genetics, psychological factors, and nerve function status.
-Some people naturally have higher pain thresholds while others may suppress pain signals due to chronic conditions.
+Pain perception varies widely between individuals based on genetics, psychological factors, existing chronic pain conditions, and nerve function status.
+Some people naturally have higher pain thresholds, while others may interpret hip discomfort as a less serious problem.

 The Importance of Medical Evaluation After Suspected Injury